Zzzul/generator-docs-next/docs/contributions.md

     },
     ```

-13. Uncomment `App\Providers\ViewComposerServiceProvider::class` in `bootstrap/app.php`
+12. Uncomment `App\Providers\ViewComposerServiceProvider::class` and add `EvdigiIna\Generator\Providers\GeneratorServiceProvider::class` in `bootstrap/app.php`

-14. Then run the following command again
+13. Then execute the following command again
     ```sh
     composer dump-autoload
     ```

-15. Migrate the database
+14. Migrate the database
     ```sh
     php artisan migrate --seed
     ```

-16. Run the local development server and open `/generators/create`
+15. Run the local development server and open `/generators/create`
     ```sh
     php artisan serve
     ```

-17. Make the desired code changes in `packages/evdigi-ina/generator`
+16. Make the desired code changes in `packages/evdigi-ina/generator`

-18. Ensure the code works well
+17. Ensure the code works well

-19. It would be better if you create unit tests as well
+18. It would be better if you create unit tests as well

-20. Switch to a new branch
+19. Switch to a new branch
     ```bash
      git branch update-generator
     ```